MicrosoftDocs/SupportArticles-docs/support/system-center/scom/cannot-deploy-operations-manager-reports.md

 ---
 # Operations Manager reports fail to deploy

-This article helps you fix an issue in which deploying Operations Manager reports fails with event id 31567.
+This article helps you fix an issue in which deploying Operations Manager reports fails with event ID 31567.

 _Applies to:_ &nbsp; System Center Operations Manager _Original KB number:_ &nbsp; 4519161